SciGaP/DEPRECATED-scigap-docs/Installation.md

 5. Move out of app folder and give;
 <pre><code>sudo composer update</code></pre>
 This will take few minutes
-6. You will get an error like this
+6. You might get an error like this
 --------------
 Mcrypt PHP extension required.
 Script php artisan clear-compiled handling the post-update-cmd event returned with an error